wp-plugins/the-casengo-chat-widget/readme.txt

 1. Plugin admin page of Casengo Live Chat widget
 2. See the Live Chat button implemented
-3. Configure the chat window the way you want it
+3. Configure the live chat window the way you want it
-4. Handling a customer inquiry
+4. Handling a customer live chat inquiry
-5. Handling a customer inquiry
+5. Handling a customer live chat inquiry
 6. Connect your Twitter account to Casengo
 7. Add Twitter keywords to your Casengo account
 8. Twitter overview in Casengo
-9. Overviewing the Casengo agent inbox
+9. Overviewing the Casengo Live Chat agent inbox
 10. Connect your Facebook account
 11. Connecting your mailbox to Casengo
 12. Adding a mailbox to Casengo